vaharoni/trusted-sandbox/README.md

 ### Step 2
 Install Docker.
 Refer to the Docker documentation to see how to install Docker on your environment.
-Note that on a linux server the docker daemon runs as root and owns the socket used to connect to it.
+Note that on a Linux server the docker daemon runs as root and owns the socket used to connect to it.
 To give your app user access to that socket you will need to add the user to the docker group.
 ```
 $ sudo gpasswd -a ${USER} docker